Icon Nutrition Outline Food

 Cooking For Canines: Online Help

 There’s no shortage of homemade dog food recipes you can find online.
 We found this fun and informative video series that gives you weekly recipe tutorials, tips, and more.
-Check it out in case you want to subscribe through YouTube.
+Check it out incase you want to subscribe through YouTube.

 What About BARF?

-You might have heard of a raw diet fad, more commonly known as “BARF” (Biologically Appropriate Raw Food).
+You might have heard of a raw diet for dogs, more commonly known as “BARF” (Biologically Appropriate Raw Food).
 The basic idea is to feed your dog raw meats, grains, and veggies like his canine ancestors ate millions of years ago.
+BARF has gained popularity among dog owners in recent years.
+However, the FDA and significant veterinary organizations strongly advocate against raw food diets for dogs.
+So, we suggest you speak with your vet before starting down this path.

 Is Grain-Free Dog Food Safe For Dogs?